We all need it.

 This alone can not only make it easier to fall asleep as your body knows your schedule but it may even increase your sleep quality.

-If you're hard-pressed to get a full 8 hours of sleep per night, even a 6-hour sleep can become quite restorative if you do it at the same time each night.
+If you're hard-pressed to get a full 8 hours of sleep per night, even a 6 to 7 hour sleep can become quite restorative if you do it at the same time each night.

 This is because your body will respond by increasing the percentage of deep sleep and REM sleep you experience while reducing the duration of light sleep.